akhikhl/gretty/README.md

 **version 0.0.4**

-Gradle plugin for running web-applications under jetty 8.1.8.
+Gradle plugin for running web-applications under jetty 8.1.8 and servlet API 3.0.1.

 NEW in version 0.0.4: support of [hot deployment](#hot-deployment).